filinvadim/warpnet/PRIVACY-POLICY.md

 To discourage the spread of illegal and disturbing media content, WarpNet automatically embeds encrypted forensic metadata into media files uploaded through the platform.
-This metadata includes the originating IP address,the device MAC address, username, account ID and other user and node specific information at the time of upload.These identifiers are encrypted using computationally expensive method that make decryption infeasible for the average user.
+This metadata includes the originating IP address, the device MAC address, username, account ID and other user and node specific information at the time of upload.
+These identifiers are encrypted using computationally expensive method that make decryption infeasible for the average user.
 However, it may be technically possible for entities with substantial computing resources — such as law enforcement agencies, security research institutions, or data centers — to decrypt such metadata under lawful conditions.